keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

-Consider for a moment: with a functor you are able to work against the _desired_ case of a result.
-You can chain any number of `map` operations against a functor, or `map` any number of composed functions against it.
-At the end, you still have a functor that is in the _desired_ case.
-In order to write _imperative_ code, you have to be able to force an _undesirable_ case so that subsequent operations are skipped.
+Consider for a moment: with a functor you are able to work against a function's _desired_ output case.
+You can chain any number of `map` operations against a context, or `map` any number of composed functions against it.
+Given a context in the desired output case, after applying `map` you will still have a context that is in the desired output case.
+In order to write _imperative_ code, you have to be able to force an _undesirable_ output case so that subsequent operations are skipped.

-Working against _two or more contexts at once_ opens opportunities to introduce _undesirable_ cases.
+Working against _two or more contexts at once_ opens opportunities to introduce _undesirable_ output cases.
 Take for example these two instances of the context `F[_]` and the function signature for `combine`:

 :::{.numberLines}
 ```scala